w-marx/Scan2Loc/README.md

 ## License
 This project is licensed under the **Apache License, Version 2.0**.
 See the [LICENSE](./LICENSE) file for details.

+This project depends on [MapAnything](https://github.com/facebookresearch/map-anything.git), [LightGlue](https://github.com/cvg/LightGlue.git) and [LoMa](https://github.com/davnords/LoMa.git).
+Their licenses are available under `./external/[repo]/Licence` after installation.
+This project also depends on various Python packages installed via Conda and pip.
+**Note:** Conda installes GPL/AGPL-licensed packages `pillow_heif`, `plyfile`, `ultralytics`.
+You are responsible for reviewing and complying with their license terms if you choose to use them.

 ## File Formats
 Different datasets and environment representations can directly be created from folders, this section defines the file formats.